celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

   * Development Team - Mesut Boztas (Dynamics Expert)
   * Development Team - Enver Yilmaz (Dynamics Developer - Tester)

-- Decision 3 - User roles for the Use Cases have been discussed by the Team.
+- Decision 3 - User roles for the User Stories have been discussed by the Team.
 Finally come to an agreement that new temporary Etg users should be created within Etg domain for the Province to access Dynamics 365 F&O Server maintained by Etg.
   + Action Item 1 - Scrum Master to facilitate and have new users opened

-- Decision 4 - Use cases already been given by the Province.
+- Decision 4 - Use cases already been given by the Province as User Stories.
 The team decided that these are also our PBI's.
   * Action Item 2 - Mesut Boztas to open a new project under DevOps
   * Action Item 3 - Scrum Master to define PBI's on DevOps environment under new project
   * Action Item 4 - Mesut Boztas and Enver Yilmaz to discuss all the tasks related with PBIs, share the work and start the implementation of the Code Challenge